hershey108/HH-CountMeUp/README.md

 My application design aimed to follow the simple MVC tennets, with an underlying data model in my database, the web service providing application data management, and the front end simply being a way to display and request interaction with the data.
 By having a separate database manager class and web service functional class, we decouple the underlying db from the web service.

 This was an important decision up front, as I'd decided I was going to run with a SQLite database to get up and running fast.
 I was unsure whether it would give me the performance I would need to achieve the sub-second response times from the advanced requirements, and luckily it did.
 However, as of writing I find the lack of support for connection pools causes clashes on the filelock when I get to testing real-time updates (more on that later).
-By having a db manager class, it's possible to replace SQLite in the future for something like mySQL, which would help us avoid these issues.
+By having a db manager class, it's possible to replace SQLite in the future for something like mySQL, which would help us avoid these issues. **__(See final update below)__**

 To reduce complexity when trying to count up how many votes a user had cast, I decided to simply create 2 tables - one which tracked the votes per candidate, and the other to track the votes per user.
 This allowed me to do simple lookups instead of needing to run expensive aggregation queries.